-Do you want people to obey you, or do you want them to resist you?
-Do you want people to nod and do as you say, or do you want people to be able to stand on their own feet?
+Do you want people to obey you, or do you want them to be independent?
+Do you want people to nod and do as you say, or do you want people to be able to stand their ground?
 Do you want unconditional love, or do you value the whims of individuality?
-Are you a dog-person, or are you a cat-person?
+In other words: are you a dog-person, or are you a cat-person?

-Each morning, afternoon and evening, millions of people are walking their dog, pulling the cord that connects them to their most loyal follower.
-Yelling at the creature like there is no tomorrow, “Max, don’t shit there!”, “Sit, no, sit!”, “Listen to me!”.
-Why would you want a creature like that?
-A creature that is kept on a leash, while everything in nature screams that dogs aren’t meant to be kept on a leash.
+Each morning, afternoon and evening, millions of people are walking their dog: they are pulling the cord that connects them to their most loyal follower.
+They are yelling at the little creature like there is no tomorrow: ‘Max, don’t shit there!,’ ‘Sit!
+No, sit!’, ‘Listen to me!’.
+Why would you ever want a creature like that?
+To keep such a creature on a leash, while everything in nature screams that dogs aren’t meant to be kept on a leash.
 So why then do it?

 Communism or capitalism.
 Dogs versus cats.
-Men is born to dominate, communism or otherwise.
+Men is born to dominate: be it in communism or otherwise.
 We feel superior by watching others crave for our attention, hoping for us to come and rescue them.
 It makes us feel important.
-And this is a universal need.
+This is a universal need.
 That means that, if we can’t fulfill this need in our everyday working lives, we need to find different options for satisfying this need.
 We need to express our dominance in another way.
 We can do this by beating our wives, rebelling against society or by taking care of a creature that is fully dependent on us.
-A creature that, even if it wants to take shit, has to ask for our approval.
+A creature that, even if it wants to take shit, needs our approval to do so.

 Do people with dogs have to compensate for something?
-For a feeling of powerlessness, disobedience, or any other sense of inferiority they experience in their working lives?
+For a feeling of powerlessness, disobedience, or any other sense of inferiority they experience in their daily lives?
 A need to execute their dominance, if not over human, then at least over an animal?
-“But he is so sweet”, “He is always happy and wiggles his tail when I come home”.
-That’s true, but do you want a creature longing for your validation?
-Do you want a spouse that obeys you, no matter what you request?
-Or do you want an independent soul, able to live a life on his own, even when you are not there to grant your permission?
+‘But he is so sweet,’ ‘He is always happy and wiggles his tail when I come home.’
+That might be true, but do you want a creature longing for your validation?
+You don’t want a spouse that obeys you, no matter what you request, do you?
+Not if you can also have an independent soul, able to live a life on its own, even when you are not there to grant your permission.

 But what do you think?